servactory/servactory.com/docs/guide/configuration.md

 ### Customization for `make`

-The `action_shortcuts` configuration allows you to implement a shortcut when using `make`.
+Implement shortcuts for `make` via `action_shortcuts` configuration.

-The values specified in the configuration are used instead of `make` and are also a prefix to the instance method.
+Values replace `make` and serve as prefix to the instance method.

 #### Simple mode